kuberhealthy/kuberhealthy/README.md

 A `Grafana` dashboard is available at [deploy/grafana/dashboard.json](https://raw.githubusercontent.com/Comcast/kuberhealthy/master/deploy/grafana/dashboard.json).
 To install this dashboard, follow the instructions [here](http://docs.grafana.org/reference/export_import/#importing-a-dashboard).

-## What is Kuberhealthy?
+### Why Are Synthetic Tests Important?

-Kuberhealthy performs synthetic tests from within Kubernetes clusters in order to catch issues that would otherwise go unnoticed.
-Instead of trying to identify all the things that could potentially go wrong, Kuberhealthy replicates real workflow and watches carefully for the expected Kubernetes behavior to occur.
-Kuberhealthy serves both a JSON status page and a [Prometheus](https://prometheus.io/) metrics endpoint for integration into your choice of alerting solution.
-More checks will be added in future versions to better cover [service provisioning](https://github.com/Comcast/kuberhealthy/issues/11), [DNS resolution](https://github.com/Comcast/kuberhealthy/issues/16), [disk provisioning](https://github.com/Comcast/kuberhealthy/issues/9), and more.
+Instead of trying to identify all the things that could potentially go wrong in your application or cluster with never-ending metrics and alert configurations, synthetic tests replicate real workflow and carefully check for the expected behavior to occur.
+By default, Kuberhealthy monitors all basic Kubernetes cluster functionality including deployments, daemonsets, services, nodes, kube-system health and more.

-Some examples of errors Kuberhealthy has detected in production:
+Some examples of problems Kuberhealthy has detected in production with just the default checks enabled:

 - Nodes where new pods get stuck in `Terminating` due to CNI communication failures
 - Nodes where new pods get stuck in `ContainerCreating` due to disk provisoning errors